Josiah-Wallis/alg-group/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include
  > * Why is it important or interesting to you?
+    This project interests our group because it provides a solution for users who need a way to retrieve information from a website and store it in a database.
+There are many cases when students or employers need information from a website, and our program serves to provide a solution to this problem.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  >   * [toolname](link) - Short description

  > * What will be the input/output of your project?
  > * What are the three design patterns you will be using.
 For each design pattern you must:
  >   * Explain in 3 - 5 sentences why you picked this pattern and what feature you will implement with it
+        We plan to use a visitor pattern as a sorting mechanism for our data.
+From our webscraper, we plan to store and use data in our database to accomplish the user's needs.
+For example, if the user web scrapes from a university website, our program will help sort the data by alphabetical order.

+        Additionally, we plan to use the factory method in our database.
+The factory method entails that where instead of creating objects, we create child classes that implement the methods we specify.
+For example, in our database, we have multiple subclasses for each piece of data added.
+It uses the idea of abstract classes and methods to beable to implement different forms of the same methods.
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

  > ## Phase II